maxalbert/maxalbert.github.io/docs/index.md

+!!! tip "Welcome!"

     Welcome to a curated collection of thoughts and explorations.

     Browse at your own pace.
 Return when curious.